rtshkmr/mothernotes/security/webappSecurityNotes.md

-# day 3: directory enumeration and the various tools for it
+# Day 3: directory enumeration and the various tools for it

 **why enumerate?**